Social Work (SW)

 Prerequisite(s): (PSY 1010 or SW 1010) and (ENGL 2010 with a C+ grade or higher) and University Advanced Standing

 Introduces students to the subject of thanatology.
 Reviews theories and research associated with death and dying.
 Examines death systems, cultural norms, taboos and rituals.
 Studies the health care system, public policy, laws, and customs.
 Addresses death from a developmental perspective.
 Explores life-threating illness, suicide, and end-of-life issues.
 Reviews grief and loss themes.
 Familiarizes students with vocabulary and explores related human service occupations such as bereavement counseling and hospice care.
-May be delivered hybrid.

 Introduces students to the subject of thanatology.
 Reviews theories and research associated with death and dying.
 Examines death systems, cultural norms, taboos and rituals.
 Studies the health care system, public policy, laws, and customs.
 Addresses death from a developmental perspective.
 Explores life-threating illness, suicide, and end-of-life issues.
 Reviews grief and loss themes.
 Familiarizes students with vocabulary and explores related human service occupations such as bereavement counseling and hospice care.
-May be delivered hybrid.

 SW 3600.
 Ethics and Values in Social Work Practice.
 (3 Credits)